Pages

 This query will return all Users with Permission Set assigned to users with Profile = Sales Reps and the additional Permission Set name assigned.

-Show Profile and Permission Set have read access to Account for a User
+List Profile and Permission Set have read access to the Account for a User

 AND Assignee.Name = 'Johan Yu'